 In addition to technical security, you must also maintain physical security.
 When you have to leave an electronic device somewhere, it’s better to lock it or turn it off.
 When you store data on a flash drive or external hard drive, make sure it is encrypted and locked.

 8. Educate employees on cyber security

 Cyber security is everyone’s responsibility.
 For the safety of data and shared systems, all personnel in a company must be aware of cyber consulting security.
 To this end, all employees must receive appropriate training.

 9. Perform a risk assessment to improve cyber security

 Many threats and risks can compromise the security of a company’s network, systems, and information.
 Therefore, identification and analysis of possible threats can help you to formulate a security plan.

 You can start by checking where and how the data is stored and who has access.
 After that, identify who might want the data and how to get it.
 Then, determine the level of risk from various possible incidents and analyze the impact of the violation on the company.

 Once you get the information from the analysis, you can fine-tune your security strategy.
 Don’t forget to review and revise the security strategy regularly to keep pace with the development of cyber crime.
 In addition, implementing cyber security strategy can be costly, so use HashMicro’s Accounting Software to stay on budget.

 Cyber crime has many forms and can attack anyone.
 Therefore, you must improve cyber security to maintain data security.

-If you want to simplify your business processes by using ERP software but are afraid about cyber crime through software, you don’t need to worry.
+If you want to simplify your business processes by using ERP software but are afraid of cyber crime through software, you don’t need to worry.
 ERP Software from HashMicro uses the best database management system to ensure data security and performance that can be used by many users at the same time.
 Get started today – Try the free demo for yourself now!